2024lzj/lzj-github-try/README.md

 try to use github

-also include some notes about embedded system
+and include some notes about embedded system